LLNL/scr/doc/rst/users/api.rst

 The parameter :code:`valid` should be set to :code:`1` if either the calling process wrote all of its files successfully or it wrote no files during the output phase.
 Otherwise, the process should call :code:`SCR_Complete_output` with :code:`valid` set to :code:`0`.
-SCR will determine whether all processes wrote their output files successfully.
+SCR determines whether all processes wrote their output files successfully.
+:code:`SCR_Complete_output` only returns :code:`SCR_SUCCESS` if all processes called with :code:`valid` set to :code:`1`,
+meaning that all processes succeeded in their output.
+The call returns the same value on all processes.

 Each call to :code:`SCR_Complete_output` must be preceded by a corresponding call to :code:`SCR_Start_output`.